-- Meeting Net Revenue Requirements: For FY 2023/24 through FY 2027/28, the projected net revenue requirement (that is, total annual expenses plus debt service and rate-funded capital costs, less non-rate revenues) for the potable system range from approximately \$45.8 million to \$57.4 million.
-If no rate adjustments are implemented, the water utility would be operating at a loss beginning in Year 1 (i.e., FY 2023/24), so very moderate increases of 6.25% are needed to fund planned capital projects.
-Additional adjustments made to the capital improvement projects resulted in an additional \$14 million that DWA will need to fund with rate revenue during the 5-year rate adoption period. - Funding Capital Improvement Projects: In order to maintain current service levels, DWA must ensure sufficient funding is available to fund necessary capital improvement and rehabilitation projects.
-DWA has identified roughly \$70.1 million in expected capital expenditures for FY 2023/24 through FY 2027/28 which is an average of \$14 million in capital expenditures annually over the next five-year period.5 - Building and Maintaining Reserve Funds: DWA has an established reserve policy6 which documents the purpose and target balances of the Agency's various reserve funds.
-Therefore, NBS evaluated cash balances through FY 2027/28 to identify the year-end reserve balances compared to target ending reserve balances. - The reserves that should be the highest priority are the operating and capital replacements reserves, which are DWA's "primary reserve funds."
+- Meeting Net Revenue Requirements: For FY 2023/24 through FY 2027/28, the projected net revenue requirement (that is, total annual expenses plus debt service and rate-funded capital costs, less non-rate revenues) for the potable system range from approximately \$45.8 million to \$57.4 million annually.
+If no rate adjustments are implemented, the water utility would be operating at a loss beginning in Year 1 (i.e., FY 2023/24), so moderate increases of 6.25% are needed to meet net revenue requirements. - Funding Capital Improvement Projects: In order to maintain current service levels, DWA must ensure there is sufficient funding to pay for necessary capital improvement and rehabilitation projects.
+During the rate study, DWA engineering staff added approximately \$14 million of what it referred to as "routine projects" that were not previously included in the general plan capital improvements.
+This brought the total capital improvement costs for FY 2023/24 through FY 2027/28 to \$70.1 million, averaging \$14 million annually over this period.
+As shown in the financial plan, these CIP costs will be paid for with rate revenue (i.e., vs. issuing additional debt). - Building and Maintaining Reserve Funds: DWA has an established reserve policy7 which documents the purpose and target balances of the Agency's various reserve funds.
+Therefore, NBS evaluated cash balances through FY 2027/28 to identify the year-end reserve balances compared to target ending reserve balances.

+The reserves that should be the highest priority are the operating and capital replacements reserves, which are DWA's "primary reserve funds."
 NBS recommends that DWA target a minimum of approximately \$29 million in FY 2023/24 which would increase to \$35 million by the end of FY 2027/28.
-The minimum target ending balances for the District's reserve funds are as follows: - Operating Reserve should equal approximately 6 months of operating expenses, or \$17 million in FY 2023/24.
-An Operating Reserve is intended to promote financial viability in the event of any short-term fluctuation in revenues and/or expenditures, such as those caused by weather patterns, the natural inflow and outflow of cash during billing cycles, natural variability in demand-based revenue streams (e.g., volumetric charges), and particularly in periods of economic distress changes or trends in the age of receivables. - Capital and Infrastructure Reserve, at a minimum, should equal roughly 6% of net capital assets, or approximately \$12 million in FY 2023/24, which increases to \$14 million in FY
+The minimum target ending balances for the District's reserve funds are as follows:

+• Operating Reserve should equal approximately 6 months of operating expenses, or \$17 million in FY 2023/24.
+An Operating Reserve is intended to promote financial viability in the event of any short-term fluctuation in revenues and/or expenditures, such as those caused by weather

-6 Resolution No. 1187.
+7 Resolution No. 1187.